Champions Cup (floorball)

-The Champions Cup is floorball tournament organized by the International Floorball Federation for the best clubs from the top four countries according to IFF World Ranking.
-As of 2023, those are Finland, Sweden, the Czech Republic and Switzerland, both for men and women.
-The tournament takes place every year in January both for men's and women's teams, that won in the previous season in their national leagues.
-Those are Finnish F-liiga, Swedish Svenska Superligan, Czech men's Superliga florbalu and women's Extraliga žen ve florbale and Swiss Unihockey Prime League.
-That means, there are eight teams in the tournament in total.
-Since 2024, winners of national cups will also attend.
-The competing countries alternate in hosting the tournament.
-The event lasts two days.
+The Champions Cup (Euro Cup 1993-2010) is floorball tournament organized by the International Floorball Federation for the best clubs from the top four countries according to IFF World Ranking.
+Since 2019, those are Sweden, the Czech Republic, Finland and Switzerland, both for men and women.
+The tournament culminates every year in January both for men's and women's teams, that won in the previous season in their national league and cup competitions.
+That means, there are eight men's and eight women's teams in the tournament in total.

-In various formats, the tournament took place 28 times, the last time in 2023.
+In various formats, the tournament took place 30 times, the last time in 2025.
 The first tournament was played in 1993.
-The current format for four teams is used since 2019.
-Swedes won most titles, 23, in both men's and women's tournaments.
+The new format with eight teams is used since 2024.
+Swedes won most titles, 24 in men's and 25 in women's tournaments.
+Among the teams, Sweden's IBF Falun are the most successful with five wins in the men's category and IKSU with seven in the women's.
+In 2025, the men and women of the same club, Pixbo IBK, won for the first time.